You will be met on arrival and transferred to your hotel.

 Take a short cruise along the coast with a chance to see numerous dolphins.
 Tour Muscat, including the National Museum, the traditional souq in Muttrah, Qantab fishing village, the Sultan’s Al Alam Palace, the walled city of Muscat, Mirani & Jalali Forts, the palm-lined Corniche, and Port Sultan Qaboos

-Tour the magnificent Grand Mosque, with its glorious Swarovski crystal chandeliers from Austria; superb marble from Italy, gorgeous tiles from Italy and carpets from Iran.
+Tour the magnificent Grand Mosque, with its glorious Swarovski crystal chandeliers from Austria, carpets from Iran, as well as superb marble and gorgeous tiles from Italy.

 Note: The Grand Mosque is open to tourists daily 8-11am except Thursdays and Fridays.
 All visitors must wear attire covering their arms and legs (Short sleeves for men is allowed).
 Women have to cover their heads with a scarf.

 Travel south along the coastal road (only partly sealed) to the picturesque fishing town of Sur with its traditional dhows and its old watch-towers.
 After dinner you will be driven south to observe the nesting habits of the green turtles.
 (May to October is nesting season).

 Important Note: Bring a torch for turtle viewing, as there are lots of very big holes on the beach dug by the turtles and the two rangers torches are not sufficient.